mikeshulman/narya/README.md

   snd : B fst,
 )
 ```
 However, we consider it better style in general to use specialized record types rather than generic Σ-types, as it provides better error-checking and documentation of the meaning of the fields.
 It is also probably more efficient to use one record type with a lot of fields than an iterated Σ-type.
-In the future we plan to implement metaprogramming-like capabilities for proving theorems about arbitrary record types, so that using them in preference to generic Σ-types does not entail a loss of expressivity.
+In the future we plan to implement metaprogramming-like capabilities for proving theorems about arbitrary record types, so that using them in preference to generic Σ-types will not entail a loss of expressivity.

 Currently user notations cannot bind variables, so it is not possible to define a binding notation such as `(x : A) × B x` for Σ-types.
 But if we define a non-dependent product type, we can give it an infix notation:
 ```